 The HTML/XML/Junit reports are customizable.
 So the content of the “name” and “package” attribute can get changed.

-The HTML/XML/JUnit-Reports are generated via an XSLT-Transformation.
-The therefore needed XSLT-Sheets are located in the directory
+The HTML/XML/JUnit reports are generated via an XSLT-Transformation.
+The therefore needed XSLT sheets are located in the directory <Path to the QF-Test installation directory>\qftest\qftest-$(version)\report.

-As the XSLT-Transformation-Sheets in this directory are preferred over the XSLT-Transformation-Sheets in the \qftest\qftest-$(version)\report directory.
-Thus, your modified XSLT-Sheets will then also be used by later QF-Test versions.
-However – as an disadvantage – whenever a new QF-Test version is coming out with any XSLT-Sheets improvements, you will not notice these improvements anymore (as QF-Test will keep using the Sheets in the \qftest\report directory).
+As the XSL transformation sheets in this directory are preferred over the XSLT sheets in the <Path to the QF-Test installation directory>\qftest\qftest-$(version)\report directory.
+Thus, your modified XSLT sheets will then also be used by later QF-Test versions.
+However – as an disadvantage – whenever a new QF-Test version is coming out with any XSLT-Sheets improvements, you will not notice these improvements anymore (as QF-Test will keep using the Sheets in the <Path to the QF-Test installation directory>\qftest\report directory).

 Notes